deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 kubectl port-forward zeppelin-server-54c44df9bc-m7rsk 8080:80
 ```

-When port forwarding is set up, we should be able to communicate with Zeppelin via localhost:8080:
+When port forwarding is set up, we should be able to communicate with Zeppelin via `localhost:8080`:

 ![Welcome to Zeppelin](images/welcome-interpreter.png)

 The following pictures show the configuration of the Cassandra interpreter.
-According to our Cassandra Deloyment, the configuration only involves the `hosts` ("cassandra") and `cluster` ("K8sDemo") properties.
+According to our Cassandra Deloyment, the configuration only involves the `hosts` (*cassandra*) and `cluster` (*K8sDemo*) properties.

 ![Configure hosts and cluster](images/cassandra-config.png)